cbriggs02/CB-IdentityService/README.md

-# We’re working on major updates and expanding our range of services.
-Everything is scheduled to be ready by 2026, bringing you a bigger and better experience

 # IdentityServiceApi

 A secure and modular RESTful API built with ASP.NET Core Web API for identity management, user authentication, and role-based access control.
 Designed for scalability, maintainability, and modern DevOps practices.